2018 SCORE Small Business Owner of the Year awarded to Eight Cousins Bookstore

 • Revenues have increased annually as a result of improved marketing

 • Extensive mentoring has enabled the ownership team to very clearly define management roles and establish strong communication between the partners

-• Observing the decline in bookstores, they expanded their focus on adult books, broadening their target audience to provide all readers a full and current selection of books.
+• Observing the decline in bookstores, they expanded their focus on adult books, broadening their target audience to provide all readers with a full and current selection of books.

 • The financial reporting system has been improved, resulting in accurate and timely statements.
-Mentors worked with Sara to help her understand how to use financial information for both day-to-day management and long range planning, including cash flow projections.
+Mentors worked with Sara to help her understand how to use financial information for both day-to-day management and long-range planning, including cash flow projections.

-Importantly, the partners have carefully maintained and enhanced Eight Cousins reputation as an important community member.
-Known for their highly engaging arched windows the store welcomes their small customers with the famous Alphabet Throne.
+Importantly, the partners have carefully maintained and enhanced Eight Cousins' reputation as an important community member.
+Known for its highly engaging arched windows the store welcomes its small customers with the famous Alphabet Throne.
 They regularly provide their customers with author events and signings including bestselling authors such as E. Lockhart and even “new” authors such as Chelsea Clinton who attracted over 650 people to meet her and purchase a signed copy of her bestselling book, “She Persisted: 13 American Women Who Changed the World.”
 Their annual Giving Tree provided books and toys to over 500 kids in Falmouth in 2017.
 Supporting No Place For Hate Falmouth, a local organization focused on building bridges and combating bias through advocacy and education, Eight Cousins is one of several local outlets where lapel pins can be purchased.